“While stands the Coliseum, Rome shall stand; When falls the Coliseum, Rome shall fall; And when Rome falls – the World.” — Lord Byron

 On the underground tour, you’re immersed in tales of gladiators, chariots, and wild beasties.
 Gladiators and every type of wild animal fought to the death in physical contests in this grand public arena.

-History of the Colosseum: What Is The Colosseum?
+What Is The Colosseum?

-What You’ll See on an Underground Colosseum Tour
+What To See In The Underground Colosseum

 1. The Arena Floor

-Our tour began on the arena floor, also known as the “stage.”
-You enter the arena through the Gate of Death.
 This was the gate that dead gladiators were brought through.
 A hallway leading to the seats was called the Vomitorium.
 When the games were over, the Colosseum would “vomit” out its spectators.

 The games and spectacles took place in the oval shaped arena.
 Originally, the arena had a wooden floor, sprinkled with sand to absorb the blood.